⚡ Quick Verdict:

 Buffer and Hootsuite are the two biggest names in social media management.

-But they serve very different users with very different needs.
+But they serve very different social media managers with different needs.

-I tested Buffer vs Hootsuite side by side for four weeks.
+I tested Buffer and Hootsuite side by side for four weeks.

-Here is everything you need to make the right choice.
+Here is everything you need to make the right choice for your social media strategy.

 Overview

-I scheduled posts, analyzed reports, and explored every feature.
+I scheduled posts, ran social media campaigns, and explored analytics tools.

-This guide shares my firsthand experience to help you choose wisely.
+This guide shares my findings to help you pick the right scheduling tool.

 What is Buffer?